Welcome to SEO Basics

 - Content - Keyword-rich content that builds expertise, authority, and trustworthiness.
 The content should be ready for humans to read but have some technical elements in place.

 - Community - Strong backlinks from credible, relevant websites and websites with increased authority.
 Leverage existing relationships.

 - Competitors - Get to know what the competition is doing online and identify which efforts will be easier or harder based on the level of competition.

 There are some basic tactics when it comes to SEO.
 Here are some tactics you should implement to SEO your website.

 - Know what your website is doing.
 Install Google Analytics and Google Search Console for your website.

 - These programs will give you data on the traffic to your website, the words people use to come to the site, which pages they visit, and much more.

 - You will also get data on errors Google sees and suggests you fix.

 - Audit your website.
 There are free tools to check several of the factors we outlined above.
 Auditing your website will help you create a baseline for your website.
-If the results are less than desirable, then you should have a clear idea of what is working, what is broken, and what can be improved in time.
+If the results are less than desirable, identify what elements are working, broken components, and the factors you can improve over time.

 - Check the code for errors.
 You may need a web developer or SEO to help you figure out how to fix these errors.

 - Check your rankings.
-You want to get a read on how your website is currently ranked, including which pages, and keywords the search engines have ranked for your website.
+You want to get a read on how your website is currently ranked, including which pages and keywords the search engines have indexed for your website.

 - Check your backlinks.
-Make sure you are associate with relevant websites, watch for sketchy links, and shore up links you may be missing.
+Ensure you are associated with relevant websites, watch for sketchy links, and shore up backlinks you may be missing.

 - Check the User Experience.
-Does your website have the information people are looking for?
+Does your website have the information people are searching for reading?
 Is it easy to navigate?
 Does the site load quickly and mobile-friendly?

 - Make an SEO Plan.
 Make the plan before you start making changes.
 Be sure that: